mainmatter/100-exercises-to-learn-rust/book/src/04_traits/09_from.md

 let ticket = Ticket::new("A title".into(), "A description".into(), "To-Do".into());
 ```

-We can now know enough to start unpacking what `.into()` is doing here.
+We now know enough to start unpacking what `.into()` is doing here.

 ## The problem